hyprsoftcorp/WindowsIoTCoreDashboard/README.md

 ## Near Future Features
 * Start and uninstall apps.
 * Bluetooth paired and available devices.
+* Change device name and password.
+* Run any command.

 ## Features Not Currently Planned
 * Install new App packages.